Jason Nickerson — Hosting Industry InsiderTwo decades

 Full-time · WordPress community, field marketing, and sales enablement through the acquisition.

-8. 2019 – 2021cPanel logo
+8. 2019 – 2021cPanel

 Marketing Manager